landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 In a normal programming life cycle, we'd chage this .java file, recompile it to an updated .class file, rebuild the .jar file, and call it a day.
 If we were modding, we'd write a new .java file that would in some way or another override this class variable with a new one.
 But we are **hacking**, and bytecode hacking at that.
 So we are going to alter the .class file directly.

+#### a side trip into obfuscated Java .class files

 However!
 Mojang obfuscates their Java code as part of their build process, so when we unpack the Minecraft .jar file, we don't see any .class files named anything remotely relating to creepers.
 There are some asset files named like that, but unless we just want to change how creepers look, those aren't going to help us.

 Thus, we need a way to find the correct .class file.

 In non-obfuscated .class files, there are structures that preserve the variable names used in the .java source code, so we could normally search for those in the .class file, or in the output of `strings` on the .class file.
 But part of Mojang's obfuscation is to replace every variable name with the unicode snowman character.
-In a .class file, variable names are just handy references that tie back to the source code; the .class file has a different way to refer to each variable individually, which we will see more of in later chapters.
+In a .class file, variable names are just handy references that tie back to the source code; the .class file has a different way to refer to each variable individually, which is why it's safe for Mojang to obfuscate the local variable names.
+(Why they chose the snoman glyph, I have no idea.)
+We will deal with local variables in more detail in later chapters.

 In both non-obfuscated and obfuscated .class files, any use of classes outside of itself must be done with an actual name for that other class, so we could normally search for .class files that make reference to all the classes that show up in `.../entity/monster/EntityCreeper.java`.
 But part of Mojang's obfuscation is to obfuscate *all* the class names, so while the references are intact, they refer to other classes that have themselves had their names obfuscated.

 We need to search for things relatively unique to our target class file that cannot withstand obfuscation.

 After trying several things, I hit upon a few reliable markers.
-One of them is the NBT tags that a class makes use of.
+One of them is the [NBT tags](https://minecraft.gamepedia.com/NBT_format) that a class makes use of.
 NBT data is stored with an ordinary name (the 'N' in NBT) to mark its associated data in the NBT files (usually, .dat files).
 The one that works best for the task at hand is "ExplosionRadius".
-It stands to reason, as not many things in the Minecraft world have an explosion radius, and it can be confirmed with another grep of the MCP / Forge sources: `grep -rl ExplosionRadius ~/hmcb/forge/modding/build/tmp/recompileMc/sources/net/` finds only one file: the same `.../client/model/ModelCreeper.java` in which we found `private int explosionRadius = 3;`.
+It stands to reason, as not many things in the Minecraft world have an explosion radius, and it can be confirmed with another grep of the MCP / Forge sources: `grep -rl ExplosionRadius ~/hmcb/forge/modding/build/tmp/recompileMc/sources/net/` finds only one file: the same `.../entity/monster/EntityCreeper.java` in which we found `private int explosionRadius = 3;`.
 Golden.

 Back in `craftingtable/chapter-02-weakened-creepers/', when we `grep ExplosionRadius *` the only .class file listed is `acs.class`.
 That file will be the subject of our edits, below.